 Another benefit of an airplane is the ability to visit various smaller islands disconnected from the mainland.
 The one that stands above the other islands in popularity is Okinawa, to where you can fly from Tokyo for only 13,000 yen round-trip and a one-way flight takes only 3 hours.

 There is just one more thing to cover in this blog entry and it is the Japan Rail Pass.
 It offers unlimited use of shinkansen and JR trains for the period of 7, 14 or 21 consecutive days.
 Prices are 29,110 yen for 7 days, 46,390 yen for 14 days and 59,350 yen for the 21 days rail pass.
 For the chosen period you can ride the shinkansen, as well as most of the JR line trains in cities, some non-JR lines, buses, ferries and Tokyo Monorail to Haneda Airport.
-If you plan to visit many Japanese cities during your stay in Japan, which we strongly encourage you to do, Japan Rail Pass is a must-have since it will greatly lower your travel expenses.
+If you plan to visit many Japanese cities during your stay in Japan, which I strongly encourage you to do, Japan Rail Pass is a must-have since it will greatly lower your travel expenses.

 On the Japan Rail Pass website, you can also find an offer for the regional rail passes, which have even lower prices, but restrict your travel distances to only specific regions.
 They can also be bought for a shorter period of days, so you can plan your rides more accurately.
 A good deal for those who stay in Japan for less than one week.